davidshepherd7/frames-only-mode/README.md

   of the default completion interface.

-You will probably also want a hotkey to open new emacs frames.
-Bind this shell command to automatically open a useful buffer in a new frame (usually your most recent unopened buffer):
+Bind this shell command to a hotkey to automatically open a useful buffer in a new frame (usually your most recently viewed buffer which isn't currently open):

     emacsclient -c -n -e '(switch-to-buffer nil)'